apple-fritter/digits/README.md

 ┌─ Start Program
 │
 ├─ Check if input arguments are provided
-│   ├─ No arguments provided:
+│   ├─ If no arguments provided:
 │   │   └─ Display usage instructions
 │   │      and exit program
-│   └─ Arguments provided:
+│   └─ If arguments provided:
-│       ├─ Assign input file path and output file path │       └─ Proceed to next step
+│       ├─ Assign input file path and output file name │       └─ Proceed to next step
 │
 ├─ Check if input file exists
-│   ├─ File does not exist:
+│   ├─ If file does not exist:
 │   │   └─ Display "File not found" message
 │   │      and exit program
-│   └─ File exists:
+│   └─ If file exists:
 │       └─ Proceed to sanitization step
 │
 ├─ Sanitize the input file